Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/markedit.md

 between releases.

-It's only a couple find-and-replace operations, but needing to spend an extra 60 seconds manually editing files before a release acts as a speed bump.
+It's only a couple find-and-replace operations, but needing to spend an extra 60 seconds manually editing files before a release acts as a speed bump and means you can't just hit the *"Release"* button and grab a coffee.
+There's also a real chance that we could forget to update the change log before cutting a release, and that'd be embarrassing.

 {{% notice note %}}
 The code written in this article is available [on GitHub][repo] and